 Attracting tenants to your rental is only the first stage.
-Retaining them for the long term is the best strategy for landlords.
+Keeping them happy and retaining them for the long term is the best strategy for landlords.
 Having long term tenants saves you from marketing and maintenance costs.
 The income is also recurring and steady.
 For landlords, they can use it to further expand their real estate portfolio or perform property upgrades.
 The more improvements your unit undergoes, the more its value will spiral upwards.

 Another great thing about having long-term tenants is that you won’t be stressing over the upkeep of your rental.
 Since they’re long-term residents, they’re more likely to treat it well as their home.